 Bachelor of Science Programs

-National Accounting Honor Society, Pirate Knight Chess Club, National Association of Black Accountants (NABA), Students In Free Enterprise (SIFE), Economics Club, Business Club and its affiliates, and American Marketing Association are recognized student organizations and provide opportunities to serve and demonstrate leadership.
+The National Accounting Honor Society, the Pirate Knight Chess Club, the National Association of Black Accountants (NABA), National Black MBA Association (NBMBAA), Society for the Advancement of Management (SAM), Sigma Beta Delta National Honors Society, Students In Free Enterprise (SIFE), the Student Financial Management Association, Society for Business Professionals and its affiliates, the American Marketing Association, and Mu Kappa Tau are recognized student organizations and provide opportunities to serve and demonstrate leadership.
 All students are encouraged to participate.